vliz-be-opsci/py-trav-harv/docs/examples.rst

 Using the API
 -------------

-You can also use the `pytravharv` package directly in your Python code.
+You can also use the `travharv` package directly in your Python code.
 Here's an example of how you might use the `TravHarvExecuter` and `TravHarvConfigBuilder` modules:

 .. code-block:: python

   import os
-  from pytravharv import TargetStore, TravHarvConfigBuilder, TravHarvExecuter
+  from travharv import TargetStore, TravHarvConfigBuilder, TravHarvExecuter

   config_folder = os.path.join(os.path.dirname(__file__), "cf") # path to the configuration folder